tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/01-Stu_Smart_Contracts_Research/README.md

 # Smart Contracts in Action

-In this activity, you will examine several smart contracts use cases and curate a list of features that each has.
+In this activity, you will examine several smart contract use cases and curate a list of features for each.

 ## Instructions